PIK-LPJmL/LPJmL/README_how_to_run_LPJmL_ggcmi_phase3.txt

 	- use 'calculate_phu_input_for_lpjml.sh' to submit the R script as cluster job (meaningful if done as a loop over various GCMs, RCP, etc.)

 3. compile code:
+	- manually add -CROPSHEATFROST to LPJFLAGS in config/Makefile.cluster2015
-	- configure makefile with './configure.sh -DCROPSHEATFROST -DDOUBLE_HARVEST'
+	- configure makefile with './configure.sh -DDOUBLE_HARVEST'
-	- compile
+	- compile (make -j16 all)

 4. Create LPJmL restart file:
 	- create output directory outside of LPJROOT